truenas/middleware/docs/userguide/freenas_intro.rst

 * The "SMB2_22" and "SMB2_24" protocols have been removed from the "Server minimum protocol" and "Server maximum protocol" drop-down menus :menuselection:`Services --> CIFS` as they are not used by any Windows products.

+* The "NFSv3 ownership model for NFSv4" checkbox has been added to :menuselection:`Services --> NFS`.

 * :command:`iohyve` has been updated to version 0.7.5.